 - to third parties that have agreed that they will only use personal data for the agreed upon purpose, and will not sell your personal information to third parties, and will not disclose it to third parties except as may be required by law;

-Retention: Your personal information is retained only as long as necessary for the fulfillment of those purposes.
+- Your personal information is retained only as long as necessary for the fulfillment of those purposes.
 CAA does not keep your personal information if it is no longer needed for the purposes required or as required by law.
 While CAA’s records are all retained in Canada, it is possible that, given the scope of CAA reward programs and other member benefits (such as, for example, Emergency Roadside Assistance), your personal information may be sent outside of Canada (i.e. to the United States or to other countries), where that personal information may be accessed under the laws of another jurisdiction.

 - Once the personal information is no longer required, CAA ensures that this information is securely destroyed or anonymized (so that the information no longer is identifiable as information relating to you).
 We have strict procedures in place with respect to destroying, deleting or disposing of personal information when it is no longer required for the purposes set out in this policy, or by law.

-If you wish to review or verify the personal information in your file or find out to whom we have disclosed it, you can do so by writing to us at the following address:
+If you wish to review or verify the personal information in your file, you may do so by writing to us at the following address:

 CAA Chief Privacy Officer